01alan20/01alan20.github.io/_posts/2024-10-20-Scholarship-Database.md

 ---
 layout: post
 title: Finding Scholarships for Students Studying at USA Universities
-subtitle: creating a database to for students to search
+subtitle: creating a database for students to search
 thumbnail-img:
 share-img:
 tags: [data, student retention, dashboard]
 author: Alan Cromlish
 ---

 This is just a sample of available scholarships.
 For me, it was an opportunity to create a sample database that people can search.

 <html lang="en">
 <head>